 9. Does a skillion roof offer better ventilation ?

-Yes, a skillion roof can improve ventilation, especially if the roof is pitched to allow airflow.
-This can help reduce heat buildup in the attic and increase comfort inside the home.
+Yes, a skillion roof can improve the ventilation, especially if the roof is pitched to allow airflow.
+This can help to reduce heat buildup in the attic and increase the comfort inside the home.